-This easily accessible reservoir is a short drive east from Eugene on Highway 58, offering close-to-home fishing for stocked rainbow trout and several other species of fish.
+This easily accessible reservoir is a short drive east of Eugene on Highway 58, offering close-to-home fishing for stocked rainbow trout and several other species of fish.

 The reservoir, at the community of Lowell, is formed by Dexter Dam on the Middle Fork Willamette River.